OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_DEMS6_InterviewNotes.md

 ## How did the library become involved in Data Equity for Main Street?
 - DEMS6 got a group email, possibly through Washington State Library.
 - DEMS6 was interested in a way to educate citizens and improve the library's own command of data, to demonstrate the library's value to the community or grantmakers.
-- Data Equity was the first time such an opportunity had come up, and it "just what was needed, when it was needed," DEMS6 said.
+- Data Equity was the first time such an opportunity had come up, and it was "just what was needed, when it was needed," DEMS6 said.

 ## What Data Equity activities has the library undertaken?
-- DEM6 attended training in Sacramento and is now using the curriculum to train key staff, such as reference and computer literacy librarians.
+- DEMS6 attended training in Sacramento and is now using the curriculum to train key staff, such as reference and computer literacy librarians.
+Training so far has been so successful that DEMS6 has decided to train all the staff, in small groups.
 - DEMS6 hopes to conduct classes for the general public in September.
 - DEMS6 says there are opportunities, too, to fold the curriculum into existing programming such as STEAM or health literacy.